-Maxim utilizes Federal Information Processing Standards (FIPS) standards-based cryptographic algorithms combined with unique device feature sets to implement secure authentication solutions.
-Specifically, FIPS 180 defined SHA algorithms are the foundation for symmetric-key SHA-256 devices and FIPS 186 for asymmetric-key ECDSA parts.
-In both cases authentication keys are stored in non-volatile memory using various die-level circuit techniques to provide the highest affordable protection against attacks deployed in an attempt to discover the value of the key.
+Maxim Integrated utilizes Federal Information Processing Standards (FIPS) standards-based cryptographic algorithms combined with unique device feature sets to implement secure authentication solutions.
+Specifically, FIPS 180 defined SHA algorithms are the foundation for symmetric-key SHA-256, FIPS 202 for symmetric-key SHA3-256, and FIPS 186 for asymmetric-key ECDSA parts.
+In all cases authentication keys are stored in secure non-volatile memory using various die-level circuit techniques to provide the highest affordable protection against attacks deployed in an attempt to discover the value of the key.
 A factory programmed and per-device-unique 64-bit serial number is a fundamental data element that exists for cryptographic functions such as establishing unique secret/key values in each part.
 Additionally, all devices support user-controlled key management features to enable per-device unique key values as well as the ability to compute new key values without exposing results.

 SHA-256 Based Symmetric-Key Authentication